Environmental Site Assessment

-An Environmental Site Assessment Phase 1, sometimes referred to as ESA, is a prepared report that identifies existing or potential contamination to sites which are a prevalent concern for organizations involved in Property Transfer Evaluations (PTE) and construction on undeveloped land.
-The Environmental Site Assessment Phase 1 typically addresses the underlying land, as well as physical improvements to the property.
+An Environmental Site Assessment Phase 1, sometimes referred to as ESA, is a report that identifies already existing or potential future contamination to sites which are a relevant concern for organizations involved in Property Transfer Evaluations (PTE) and developers involved in construction on undeveloped land.

-While the actual sampling of soil, air, groundwater, and building materials is typically not undertaken during an Environmental Site Assessment Phase 1, the ESA Phase I is generally considered the initial first step in the process of environmental site assessment due diligence.
+While the particular sampling of soil, air, groundwater, and building materials is usually not undertaken throughout an Environmental site Assessment phase 1, the ESA phase 1 is usually thought of as the initial start in the process of environmental site assessment due diligence.

-Generally, the Environmental Site Assessment Phase 1 process can include gathering relevant information and a visual, non-destructive, non-sampling site inspection.
-This can include:
+Generally, the Environmental Site Assessment phase 1 method will embrace gathering relevant information and conducting a visible, non-destructive, non-sampling site inspection.

-- Performance of an on-site visit to view the present conditions
+- Performance of an on-site visit to look at the conditions

 - Evaluation of the risks of neighboring properties upon the subject property

-- Interview of persons with knowledge regarding the property history (including past owners, present owners, key site manager, present tenants, neighbors etc.)
+- Interview of persons with data concerning the property history (including past owners, key managers, tenants, neighbors etc.)

-- Examine municipal or provincial planning files to check the prior land usage permits that were granted on the property
+- Examining municipal or provincial planning files to check the prior land usage permits that were granted on the property

 - Visual inspection for: